Yoav666s/dnd-wiki/collections/_races/nornfeld/lay-tiefling.md

 You have proficiency in the Deception, Insight, or Intimidation skill.

 ## Inexorable Resolution
-You have advantage on Charisma saving throws against magic.
+You have advantage on saving throws against being charmed or frightened.

 ## The Devil You Know
 You have advantage on Wisdom (Survival) checks when tracking a devil, and on Wisdom (Insight) checks when discerning whether a creature is a devil in disguise.